 Finally, we’ll send an email to the security team using the ‘Send Email to Group’ action.
 The IT team has been set as a CC to make sure they are aware of the incident and can assist as necessary.
 The body of the email contains both the name of the file that triggered the workflow, and the email address of the file’s owner.

-Additional Alert and Workflow Example
+Additional Alert and Workflow Examples

 Here is an additional example of how you can create the same Workflow in Box.
-Other providers are coming shortly.

 Sensitive Data Scanned